irmen/Pyro5/examples/handshake/Readme.txt

 The daemon is overridden to check the handshake string and only allow a client connection if it sends the correct "secret" string.

+Don't use a "security" mechanism like this for real.